 |

-of summer 1943 after meetings held in Comiso, Sicily between Colonel James Gavin,
+The decision to use the Pathfinders was made in the late summer of 1943, after meetings held in Comiso, Sicily between Colonel James Gavin,

 Commanding Officer of the 505th Parachute Infantry Regiment, Major